sveltejs/svelte/packages/svelte/messages/client-errors/errors.md

 > Cannot set prototype of `$state` object

+## state_unsafe_local_read

+> Reading state that was created inside the same derived is forbidden.
+Consider using `untrack` to read locally created state

 ## state_unsafe_mutation

 > Updating state inside a derived is forbidden.
 If the value should not be reactive, declare it without `$state`